ruyakubu/BUILD-AzureML-workshop/README.md

 X_test = test.drop([target_column_name], axis = 1)
 ```

 Then we'll transform string data to numeric values using scikit-learn’s *OneHotEncoder*, and we'll standardize numeric data using scikit-learn’s *StandardScalar*.
-Next we'll create a pipeline with these two processing steps, and the LogisticRegression classification model.
+After that, we'll create a pipeline with these two processing steps, and the LogisticRegression classification model.
 And finally, we'll train the model using the *fit* function, and we'll score it.

 ```python
 # Transform string data to numeric one-hot vectors